 1a : to put an end to or get rid of : remove eliminate errorsb : to remove from consideration eliminate someone as a suspectc : to remove from further competition by defeating the team was eliminated in the first round of the playoffs

-2 : to expel (as waste) from the living body
+2 : to expel (waste) from the living body

-3 : to cause (as an unknown) to disappear by combining two or more mathematical equations
+3 mathematics : to cause to disappear by combining two or more equations eliminate an unknown quantity

 : to expel waste from the living body